-Quarter 2 2014: On 2 May 2014, the Group announced that Falcon Australia, had executed definitive Agreements with Origin and Sasol, to each farm into 35% of Falcon's permits in the Beetaloo Basin, Australia.
+Quarter 2 2014: On 2 May 2014, the Group announced that Falcon Australia, had executed the Agreements with Origin and Sasol, to each farm into 35% of Falcon's Exploration Permits in the Beetaloo Basin, Australia.
 The Agreements completed on 21 August 2014.
 Falcon Australia received A\$20 million cash on completion.

-Three (EP-76, EP-98 and EP-117) of Falcon Australia's then four Beetaloo permits were due for renewal at 31 December 2013.
+Quarter 2 2014: Three (EP-76, EP-98 and EP-117) of Falcon Australia's then four Beetaloo Permits were due for renewal at 31 December 2013.
 As part of the renewal process, Falcon agreed to relinquish approximately 26% of the three Permits which was not considered to be core to the unconventional play in the Beetaloo Basin by Falcon, Origin and Sasol.
 The renewal of the three Permits was completed on 30 April 2014.
 Falcon Australia's fourth permit, EP-99, which was due for renewal at 31 December 2014 was surrendered as it too was not considered to be core to the unconventional play.

-Quarter 3 2014: On 21 August 2014, the Group completed its Farm-Out Agreement and Joint Operating Agreement with Origin (appointed Operator) and Sasol, each farming into 35% of Falcon's permits in the Beetaloo Basin, Australia.
-Falcon received A\$20 million cash from the Farminees, with the Farminees to carry Falcon in a nine well exploration and appraisal programme over the next four years.
+Quarter 3 2014: On 21 August 2014, the Group completed its Farm-Out Agreement and Joint Operating Agreement with Origin (appointed Operator) and Sasol, each farming into 35% of Falcon's exploration permits in the Beetaloo Basin, Australia.
+Falcon received A\$20 million cash from the farminees.